Triston Casas Player Props: Red Sox vs. Pirates

 - Last season, Casas picked up at least one hit in 12 of 27 games (44.4%), including two or more hits twice.

-- He hit a home run in five games a year ago (out of 27 opportunities, 18.5%), leaving the ballpark in 5.3% of his plate appearances.
+- Including the 27 games he played in last season, he hit a long ball in five of them (18.5%), homering in 5.3% of his trips to home plate.

-- In seven of 27 games last year (25.9%), Casas picked up an RBI, and four of those games (14.8%) included two or more RBIs.
-He had three or more RBIs in one contest.
+- Casas picked up an RBI in seven games last year out 27 (25.9%), including four multi-RBI outings (14.8%).
+He drove in three or more runs in one game.

-- In eight of 27 games last season (29.6%), he crossed the plate, including two games with multiple runs.
+- He crossed home plate safely in eight of 27 games last year (29.6%), including scoring multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.